 Pros and Cons of Owning a German Shepherd

-We wrote a list of pros and cons of German Shepherds already on TheDailyShep.com, if you want to read further.
+We wrote a list of pros and cons of German Shepherds to give you an equal view on this breed.

 Popular German Shepherd Male and Female Puppy Dog Names